-The physical supply chain for recorded music manufactures and distributes physical music carriers including CD, DVD and vinyl.
+The physical supply chain for recorded music includes the manufacture and distribution of physical music carriers including CD, DVD, cassettes and vinyl.
 Almost all the manufacture of physical product takes place within the UK or the European Union.
 This physical product is sent to our main distribution warehouse in Germany, before being dispatched to UMG operational companies worldwide.
 UMG also distributes physical product on behalf of some third-party companies.
-Our international central distribution partner in Europe is Optimal Media, which is audited by Ernst and Young.
+Our international central distribution partner in Europe is Optimal Media GmbH, a 100% subsidiary of Edel SE & Co.
+KGaA, which is audited by Ernst & Young.
 UMG is provided with annual audit reports which review the business practices and control environments of Optimal Media.
 For UK sales, the physical product is sent to our UK distribution partner, Utopia Distribution Services.
 The digital supply chain for recorded music maintains a number of digital platforms used by UMG companies for the digital distribution of music.